suncoast-devs/handbook/lessons/sql-erd/index.md

 ```

 You'll notice that all the attributes are singular named and store a single
 value.
-If we had an attribute of an entity, say multiple phone numbers for a
+If we had multiple-value attribute of an entity, say multiple phone
-`Teacher` we'd create another entity to track those.
+numbers for a `Teacher`, we'd create another entity to track those.

 In addition to the names of the attributes we may also capture the type of data
 the attribute represents. `Name` for instance would be text while `Age` is a
 number, and `Birthday` is a date.
 These data types will become column types
-eventually in our databse.
+eventually in our database.

 ### Relationships

 After identifying the entities and their attributes we can identify the
-relationships
+relationships.

 ```
 +-------------+                     +--------------+                   +-----------+